dejan2609/tutorial-swarm-storm/README.md

 		| sudo tee /etc/default/docker

 		# restart the service to apply new options:
+		# in principle, a simple
+		#   sudo service docker restart
+		# should suffice, but sometimes it does not, so do this to make sure:
 		sudo service docker stop
-		sudo rm -r /var/lib/docker/network # pre-emptive fix of issue 17083; https://github.com/docker/docker/issues/17083
+		sudo rm -r /var/lib/docker/network # see issue 17083; https://github.com/docker/docker/issues/17083
 		sudo service docker start

 		# make this machine join the Docker Swarm cluster:
 		docker run -d --restart=always swarm join --advertise=$PRIVATE_IP:2375 zk://$ZOOKEEPER_SERVERS
 6. But you still have to ensure that the script is only executed *once* when you spawn each Ubuntu server machine.
-You can choose from at least three options:
+You can choose from at least three options here:
 	1. The easy way is to provide the script call (`/bin/bash /etc/init.sh`) as an init/customisation script.
 	2. A more fragile way is to add the script call to `/etc/rc.local` and have the script itself remove it on execution like so: